stain/ro-crate-paper/manuscript.md

 # Related Work

-With the increasing digitalisation of research processes, there has been a significant call for the wider adoption of interoperable sharing of data and its associated metadata.
+With the increasing digitisation of research processes, there has been a significant call for the wider adoption of interoperable sharing of data and its associated metadata.
 For a comprehensive overview and recommendations, in particular for data, we refer to [@doi:10.1016/j.patter.2020.100136], which highlights the wide variety of metadata and documentation that the literature prescribes for enabling data reuse.

 Here we focus on approaches for bundling research artefacts along with their metadata.
 This notion has a long history behind it [@doi:10.1190/1.1822162], but recent approaches have followed three main strands: 1) publishing to centralised repositories; 2) packaging approaches similar to RO-Crate; and 3) bundling the computational workflow around a scientific experiment.